awsdocs/aws-certificate-user-guide/doc_source/acm-concepts.md

 + **Key Usage**\- defines the purpose of the public key embedded in the certificate\.
 + **Extended Key Usage**\- specifies one or more purposes for which the public key may be used in addition to the purposes specified by the **Key Usage** extension\.
 + **CRL Distribution Points**\- specifies where CRL information can be obtained\.

+The plaintext of an ACM\-issued certificate resembles the following example:

 ```
 Certificate: